This dish right here is a Southern Texas staple dish. And with one bite, you’ll understand why.

 PREPARE THE CHICKEN

-Alternatively, removed skin from 2 rotisserie chickens, then remove meat and roughly chop, set aside.
+- Alternatively, remove the skin from 2 rotisserie chickens, then remove meat and roughly chop, set aside.

 MAKE THE FILLING